pivotal/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-SupplyChains, especially the authoring resources SupplyChain, Component and Tekton Pipeline/Tekton Task, are delivered to clusters using a Git repository and GitOps source promotion style.
+SupplyChains, especially the authoring resources SupplyChain, Component, and Tekton Pipeline/Tekton Task, are delivered to clusters using a Git repository and GitOps source promotion style.

 The expected flow is as follows: